 For our first gear review, it just makes sense to start with shelter, yes?

 Designed as a four-person tent, REI Co-op’s Grand Hut 4 tent is super spacious and its near-vertical walls allow one plenty of headroom to stand up inside to change clothes.

-Even fully guyed out, 20+ mph wind may still may be an issue.
+Even fully guyed out, 25+ mph wind may still may be an issue.
 A mighty wind kicked up overnight while we were camping at Alabama Hills, and our rain fly tore, resulting in lost integrity and bent tent poles.
 Sad face.

 The zippers on our first tent got a little hung up sometimes where the mesh meets the nylon, however the second tent’s zippers open smoothly and easily, so I think that’s something that REI addressed on this model.

-See more gear reviews here.
+Read more gear reviews here.

 View the complete list of parks we’ve visited here.